leiDnedyA/c-file-explorer/README.md

 TODO:

-- Figure out a way to get the current selected directory or file from model and cursor pos
+- Change the color of the the entry displayed depending on whether it's a file or dir
 - Figure out the best way to display files, sorting by filetype
 - Add makefile